SanjayvVarma/Hospital-Management/README.md

 ## Overview

 The **Hospital Management System** is a web application designed to streamline hospital operations by offering various features like user management, appointment scheduling, and messaging systems.
-The system allows patients to book appointments with doctors, communicate through messages, and provides an admin dashboard to manage users (patients, doctors, and admins).
+The system allows patients to book appointments with doctors, communicate through messages, and provides an admin dashboard to manage users (patients, doctors, and admins). <br>
 It aims to provide a seamless experience for both hospital staff (doctors, admins) and patients by integrating essential features required to run a hospital efficiently.

 ### Features